162nd Attack Squadron

-The 162nd Attack Squadron (162 ATKS) is a unit of the Ohio Air National Guard 178th Wing located at Springfield Air National Guard Base, Springfield, Ohio.
+The 162nd Attack Squadron is a unit of the Ohio Air National Guard 178th Wing located at Springfield Air National Guard Base, Springfield, Ohio.
 The 162nd is equipped with the General Atomics MQ-9 Reaper UAV.

 History

 World War II

 The 362nd Fighter Squadron was established at Hamilton Field, California in December 1942.

 Became part of the United States Air Forces in Europe army of occupation in Germany during 1945.
 Inactivated in Germany during August 1946.

 Ohio Air National Guard

-The wartime 362nd Fighter Squadron was re-designated as the 162nd Fighter Squadron, and was allotted to the Ohio Air National Guard, on 24 May 1946.
+The 362nd Fighter Squadron was redesignated the 162nd Fighter Squadron, and was allotted to the National Guard on 24 May 1946.
 It was organized at Cox-Dayton Municipal Airport, Ohio, and was extended federal recognition on 22 November 1947 by the National Guard Bureau.
-The 162d Fighter Squadron was bestowed the lineage, history, honors, and colors of the 362nd Fighter Squadron.
-The squadron was equipped with F-51D Mustangs and was assigned initially to the Illinois ANG 66th Fighter Wing, operationally gained by Continental Air Command.
+The 162d Fighter Squadron was assigned initially to the Illinois ANG 66th Fighter Wing, operationally gained by Continental Air Command.
 On 7 December 1947 the Ohio ANG 55th Fighter Wing, was federally recognized and the squadron was transferred.